Aniverse-App/Aniverse/README.md

    * [User can view a list of manga]
 * [Manga Details Screen]
     * [When clicking on the Manga a more detailed view of the Manga will appear along with the option to read the manga]
+* [Character List]
+   * [User can view a list of characters]
+* [Character Details Screen]
+    * [When clicking on the Character a more detailed view of the Character will appear with all the information about this character]
 * [Search]
-   * [User can search for an anime or manga]
+   * [User can search for an anime/manga/character]
 * [Discussion Screen]
-    * [User can start a discussion about an anime they are watching or a manga they are reading]
+    * [User can start a discussion about an anime they are watching or a manga they are reading or a character they like/dislike]
 * [Profile Screen]
-    * [User can view the anime/manga they favorited in their screen]
+    * [User can view the anime/manga they favorited in their screen along with any comments they have made and discusssions they have started]

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* [Home Feed]
 * [Anime List]
 * [Manga List]
+* [Character List]
 * [Search]
 * [Discussion]
 * [Profile]